 The stealth and silent killing that has been such a hallmark of the Hitman series is in full effect.
 Get in, get out, leave no evidence (or at least witnesses) and leave the area undetected in creative ways is really a lot of fun.

 I attribute this to the fact I played through the game on Easy because 1) I was looking for fun and 2) I have almost no patience to replay levels again and again to find the "right" path.
-So, when Agent 47's cover was blown or 47 "forgot" to hide a body and enemies went on high alert to hunt me down, I could blast all commers with a faceful of buckshot or unload a magazine of bullets until there was no one left standing then move on to the next area.
+So, when Agent 47's cover was blown or 47 "forgot" to hide a body and enemies went on high alert to hunt him down, he could blast all commers with a faceful of buckshot or unload a magazine of bullets until there was no one left standing then move on to the next area.
 "Silent Assassin" being Agent 47's tagline in a previous game, I often played the game as a "Hey, I'm Over Here!"
 Assassin.

-To aid the player, there are optional checkpoints -- optional because they need to be activated with a button press -- but I'll bet a player could waltz through a level and never see the checkpoint marker.
+To aid the player, there are optional checkpoints -- optional because they need to be activated with a button press -- but I'll bet a player could waltz through a level and never see a checkpoint marker.
 I know I did this on more than few levels.

 Not that it would have made a difference on Easy.

-To bolster the action option, Agent 47 can use his "Instinct" which allows him to see through walls and locate nearby targets and patrol paths, he can also use it to mark targets and perform rapid fire executions of multiple targets.
+To bolster the action option, Agent 47 can use his "Instinct" which allows him to see through walls and locate nearby targets and patrol paths; he can also use it to mark targets and perform rapid fire executions of multiple targets.
 Everyone will approach this differently, but I broke out this move when facing overwhelming odds.
 Being able to basically stop time and mark off nearby threats is a huge advantage.

-After playing through the game once, I did take Agent 47 back to a few locales to see alternate paths could be sussed out or taking the opposite approach of my previous playthrough and even that was fun (keep in mind, this was the Easy difficulty).
+After playing through the game once, I did take Agent 47 back to a few locales to see what alternate paths could be sussed out or taking the opposite approach of my previous playthrough and even that was fun (keep in mind, this was the Easy difficulty).

 Not content with leaving the player with multiple difficulty modes and a relatively lengthy campaign, IO Interactive also included a Contracts mode where each level gets a few layers of difficulty and conditions to achieve the best contract payment.
 Kill a specific target wearing certain clothes, without killing anyone else?
 It's not my idea of fun so I played it long enough to confirm that it worked.

-It's my hope that some Bond-like assassinations show up there.
+It's my hope that some Bond-like assassinations show up in Contracts.
 A full fledged level editor might help that -- imagine trying to track down Scaramanga or avoid Jaws on a space station full of lesser henchmen -- but as it stands there's more challenge to be had well after players have exhausted the entertaining story campaign.

 - Phenomenal graphics